snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 category: Releases
 ---

 We've built Snowplow for robustness, scalability and flexibility.
 We have not built Snowplow for ease of use or ease of setup.
-The batch pipeline has not been built for speed: you might have to wait several hours from sending an event before you can view and analyze that event data in Redshift.
+Nor has the Snowplow Batch Pipeline been built for speed: you might have to wait several hours from sending an event before you can view and analyze that event data in Redshift.

 ![austen-powers-dr-evil-mini-me][img1]

 There are occasions when you might want to work with Snowplow in an easier, faster way.
 Two common examples are:

 1. New users who want to understand what Snowplow does and how it works.
 For these users, is it really necessary to setup a distributed, auto-scaling collector cluster, Hadoop job and Redshift cluster?
-For users who want to experiment with the real-time pipeline, it is necessary to setup three different Kinesis Client library applications, three different Kinesis streams, just to get started?
+For users who want to experiment with the Real-Time Pipeline, it is necessary to setup three different Kinesis Client Library applications and three different Kinesis streams, just to get started?
 2. Existing users who are extending their tracking and want to test it prior to pushing updates to production.
-Many of these users are running our batch pipeline: is there a way they can get faster (instant?) feedback on whether their tracker updates are working properly?
+Many of these users are running our batch pipeline: is there a way they can get faster (near-instant) feedback on whether their tracker updates are working properly?

 Today we're delighted to announce [Snowplow Mini][snowplow-mini] to meet the above two use cases: the complete Snowplow Real-Time Pipeline, on a single AMI / EC2 instance.
 Download, and setup, in minutes...

 1. [Overview](/blog/2016/04/08/snowplow-mini-0.2.0-released#overview)
 2. [Under the hood](/blog/2016/04/08/snowplow-mini-0.2.0-released#topology)